en

 What is the difference between OTTOSEAL® S 100 and OTTOSEAL® S 105?

-OTTOSEAL® S 105 is a standard acetate silicone with good processing characteristics.
-OTTOSEAL® S 100 is a premium sanitary silicone characterised by unique, unparalleled processing properties, such the surface can be smoothed extremely well.
-Furthermore, OTTOSEAL® S 100 is available in stock in a great variety of colours.
+OTTOSEAL® S 105 is a standard acetate silicone with good processing properties.
+OTTOSEAL® S 100 OTTOSEAL® S 100 is a premium sanitary silicone characterised by unique, unrivalled processing properties such as excellent smoothness and mouldability.
+OTTOSEAL® S 100 is also available from stock in a wide range of colours – including matt colours!

 Composite sealing

-Which OTTO products can be used for the composite sealing?
+Which OTTO products can be used for composite waterproofing?

-In addition, our range of OTTOFLEX accessories includes sealing tapes, sleeves, corners, tub edge sealing tape, sound insulation tape and protective tape.
+We also offer OTTOFLEX® accessories such as sealing tapes, collars, corners, tub edge sealing tape, sound insulation tape and protective tape.

-You will find a detailed description of how to carry out bonded waterproofing in our guide entitled The OTTOFLEX System.
+A detailed description of how to install the composite seal can be found in our The OTTOFLEX System.

 Swimming pool

-Sealing of swimming pool with GRP and polyester
+Sealing of swimming pools made of GRP and polyester

-Which sealants are suitable for sealing joints in swimming baths made from GRP and polyester?
+Which sealants are suitable for sealing joints in GRP and polyester swimming pools?

-We recommend using OTTOSEAL® S 18 or, for natural stone applications, OTTOSEAL® S 70 or S 140, which are compatible with natural stone.
-The materials must be treated with OTTO Primer beforehand.
+We recommend using OTTOSEAL® S 18 or, for natural stone applications, the natural stone-compatible products OTTOSEAL® S 70 in glossy colours or OTTOSEAL® S 140.

 Wood

-Are adhesions of wood and derived wood products with PU adhesives, such as OTTOCOLL® P 84, OTTOCOLL® P 85 or OTTOCOLL® Rapid, weather-resistant and suitable for outdoor applications?
+Are bonds between wood and wood-based materials using PU adhesives such as OTTOCOLL® P 84, OTTOCOLL® P 85, OTTOCOLL® P 340 Rapid weather-resistant and suitable for outdoor use?

-OTTOCOLL® P 84, OTTOCOLL® P 85 and OTTOCOLL® Rapid meet the specification in compliance with DIN EN 204 D4, i.e. the adhesive has to be protected by an appropriate coating.
+The products OTTOCOLL® P 84, OTTOCOLL® P 85 and OTTOCOLL® P 340 Rapid meet the requirements of DIN EN 204 stress group D4, i.e. weather-resistant bonding of wood-based materials must be protected with a suitable coating.

-Are there any peculiarities which must be taken into account when bonding/sealing wood and derived wood materials?
+Are there any special considerations to bear in mind when bonding/sealing wood and wood-based materials?

-In the case of wood types containing oil, such as teak, the adhesion and compatibility have to be tested beforehand.
+In the case of woods containing oil or tannic acid, such as teak, larch and oak, adhesion and compatibility must be ensured by carrying out suitable preliminary tests.

 Glass and windows

-Which products can be used for the sealing and bonding of glass?
+Which products can be used for sealing and bonding glass?

-Thanks to their excellent glass adhesion and resistance to UV, we recommend using OTTO silicone sealing and bonding agents such as OTTOSEAL® S 7, S 9, S 10, S 110 and S 120, and OTTOCOLL® S 81, S 88, S 610 and S 670.
-More information on this can be found in the technical data sheets for the product in question.
+Due to their excellent glass adhesion and UV resistance, we recommend using OTTO silicone sealants and adhesives, such as OTTOSEAL® S 7, S 9, S 10, S 110 and S 120, and OTTOCOLL® S 81, S 88, S 610 and S 670.
+For more information, please refer to the technical data sheets for the respective products.

 Window sealing

-OTTOSEAL® M 350 is a silicone-free sealant for glass rebate sealing on wooden windows that complies with the requirements of DIN 18545, stress groups A and D. OTTOSEAL® M 350 exhibits low residual tack and is less wear-resistant than high-quality glazing sealants such as OTTOSEAL® S 110 or OTTOSEAL® S 120.
+OTTOSEAL® M 350 is a silicone-free sealant for sealing glass rebates in wooden windows, which meets the requirements of DIN 18545, stress groups A and D, and ISO 11600 G 25 HM.
+OTTOSEAL® M 350 has low residual tack and is less abrasion-resistant than high-quality glazing sealants such as OTTOSEAL® S 110 or OTTOSEAL® S 120.

-Are there bonding agents that can be used for glass façades?
+Are there any adhesives that are suitable for glass façades?

-OTTOCOLL® S 645 is a 2K silicone bonding agent for load-bearing bonding.
-The product is certified according to ETAG 002 and has been approved in accordance with European Technical Assessment ETA-19/0692.
-It is suitable for structural glazing applications as well as the production of all-glass corners, dividers made from glass and glass constructions subject to approval.
+OTTOCOLL® S 645 is a two-component silicone adhesive for load-bearing bonding.
+The product is certified according to ETAG 002 and approved according to European Technical Assessment ETA-19/0692.
+It is suitable for applications in structural glazing as well as for the manufacture of all-glass corners, glass partitions and glass structures requiring approval.

 The bonded window

-Are there bonding agents for static and burglar-resistant glazing?
+Are there adhesives for static and burglar-resistant glazing?

-Here, we offer a range of 1K and 2K silicone bonding agents.
-OTTOCOLL® S 88 is our 1K silicone bonding agent with a very broad bonding spectrum and is ideal for the static bonding of windows.
-Our 2K silicone bonding agents OTTOCOLL® S 81 and OTTOCOLL® S 670 feature reliable and fast hardening, even when in thicker layers.
-Both are available in the user-friendly BlueLine cartridge, which features a higher output in a shorter space of time.
+We offer a range of 1K and 2K silicone adhesives.
+OTTOCOLL® S 88 is our 1K silicone adhesive with a very good adhesion spectrum and is ideal for static bonding of windows.
+Our 2K silicone adhesives OTTOCOLL® S 81 and OTTOCOLL® S 670 impress with their reliable and fast curing, even in high layer thicknesses.
+Both are available in the easy-to-use BlueLine cartridge, which is characterised by a higher dispensing quantity in a shorter time.

-Our product range covers all of the key installation options in this area.
-OTTOSEAL® M 360 is our sprayable sealant for outdoor and indoor joints.
-We also offer OTTOPUR PU foams for heat and sound insulation in connection joints.
-The range is completed with our OTTOTAPE multi-function sealant tapes and construction connection tapes.
+Our products cover all important installation variants.
+OTTOSEAL® M 360 iis our sprayable sealant for exterior and interior joints.
+We also offer OTTOPUR PU foams for thermal and sound insulation in connection joints.
+The range is rounded off by our OTTOTAPE multifunctional sealing tapes and building connection tapes.
+Further information can be found in our brochure ‘Sealing windows and doors easily and securely’.

 Processing

-Is OTTOSEAL® S 100 suitable for outdoor use (e.g. for ceramic flooring on terraces)?
+Is OTTOSEAL® S 100 also suitable for outdoor use (e.g. for ceramic coverings on terraces)?

-Yes, OTTOSEAL® S 100 is suitable for exterior use and boasts very good weathering, ageing and UV resistance.
+Yes, OTTOSEAL® S 100 is suitable for outdoor use and is characterised by its excellent weather, ageing and UV resistance.

 Processing criteria

-Which criteria have a negative impact during the open time?
+What criteria have a negative impact on open time?

-In bonding processes and bonding techniques, the open time is the permissible period of time from the beginning of the application of the bonding agent to the joining of the parts to be bonded.
-This can be influenced by heat, draughts, absorbent substrates and sunlight, among other things.
+In adhesive processes and techniques, open time refers to the permissible period between the start of application of the adhesive and the joining of the parts.
+This can be influenced by factors such as heat, draughts, highly absorbent substrates and sunlight.

 Temperature

-Why should jointing work not be carried out at temperatures below + 5 °C?
+Why should grouting not be carried out at temperatures below +5 °C?

-At low temperatures, there is a risk of condensation forming a thin, invisible layer of ice or water on the substrates.
-This separating layer prevents optimal adhesion of the sealants to the substrate.
+At low temperatures, there is a risk of condensation forming on the substrate as a thin, invisible layer of ice or water.
+This separating layer prevents the sealants from adhering optimally to the substrate.

-Single-component hybrid, PU and silicone products require ambient humidity to harden which is virtually non-existent at low temperatures below + 5 °C. Water-based sealants such as dispersion acrylates are sensitive to frost when fresh and must not be processed at temperatures below + 5 °C.
+Single-component hybrid, PU and silicone products require air humidity for curing, which is virtually non-existent at low temperatures below +5 °C. Aqueous sealants such as dispersion acrylics are sensitive to frost when fresh and must not be used at temperatures below +5 °C.

 Matt colours

-When smoothing matt colour shades, note the following: the sealant should only be removed once with a smoothing tool that has been dipped in OTTO marble silicone smoothing agent.
-The more often the surface is reworked with smoothing agent, the more the matt effect is lost and the sealant surface becomes glossier.
+Matt and matt sanded sealants and textured surfaces: When smoothing matt, matt sanded and textured sealants from OTTO, the following should be noted: The joint should only be smoothed once with a smoothing tool that has been dipped in OTTO smoothing agent.
+The more often the surface is treated with smoothing agent, the more the matt effect is lost and the joint becomes shinier.

 Stability

-Are all OTTO silicone sealants resistant to UV and the weather?
+Are all OTTO silicone sealants UV and weather resistant?

-Yes, all silicone sealants from OTTO have excellent UV and weather resistance.
+Yes, all OTTO silicone sealants offer excellent UV and weather resistance.

 Mould

-What must be done if a joint is affected by mould?
+What should you do if a joint is affected by mould?

-A joint affected by mould must always be remediated, as there is a risk of damage to the building fabric.
+A joint affected by mould must always be repaired, as there is a risk of damage to the building fabric.
 Detailed information on this can be found at otto-anti-mould.com.

 Classification